logo

 “Heroin!” she shouted confidently, and she did it so loudly that her voice rose up to heaven, split everyone’s ears up there, and then descended back to earth to see if there were any deaf people down here who were still uninformed.

 When, after a while, I reopened my eyes, the situation had changed further.
 My so-called assistant was nowhere in sight, and instead of her ass sticking out of the wardrobe or the cabinet under the sink, I saw an open door, which I hadn’t noticed so far.
 It was cleverly disguised to look like a column shelf—in the corner beside the front window—but it was actually a secret closet.
-Right in the next moment, I heard a heavy thud, a lot of swearing, and the noise of things falling down in the hideout.
+Right in the next moment, I heard a heavy thud, some swearing, and the noise of things falling down in the hideout.

 At first, I cautiously approached the place to look inside, but when the stink of awaiting trouble behind the door hit me right in the face, I turned around and decided to leave this part of the investigation to my partner.
-She had started dealing with it anyway, and besides, there probably wasn’t enough space for both of us in there.
+She was already dealing with it anyway, and besides, there probably wasn’t enough space for both of us in there.
 Instead, I walked to the fridge to get something to drink.
-I grabbed a beer bottle and walked back to an armchair to place my butt in it.
+I grabbed a beer and walked back to an armchair to place my butt in it.

 When the two men came close enough, they looked at me again and suddenly burst into laughter—almost simultaneously.
 The gold chains hanging around their necks and the bracelets on their wrists rattled unnervingly.
-All gussied up like that, the guys looked like unconvincing characters from a cheap social drama about the immigrant community in Miami, but in this particular situation, I completely failed to see the humor and the fun of it all.
-Absolutely confident that I was going to die very soon, I suddenly realized that nothing in my life mattered any more: the porn I was watching, the beer I was drinking, Lara in the closet, this stupid case of mine, my damn career—it was all in the past now!
+All gussied up like that, the guys looked like unconvincing characters from a cheap social drama about the immigrant community in Miami, but in this particular situation, I ultimately failed to see the humor and the fun of it all.
+Absolutely confident that I was going to die very soon, I suddenly realized that nothing in my life mattered anymore: the porn I was watching, the beer I was drinking, Lara in the closet, this stupid case of mine, my damn career—it was all in the past now.

 After hearing what he said, I shivered again.
 Up until this moment, I had somehow kept my head buried in the sand, even though I knew my ass was probably sticking out exposed.
-Now I had no choice but to accept the truth.
+Now, I had no choice but to accept the truth.
 I clearly had a close relationship with these two, and maybe we had really killed five bottles of whiskey in my apartment for whatever reason!
 It was a sobering moment for me.

 I let the two idiots finish their silly act and reclined in my chair, thinking feverishly.
 It seemed I didn’t have many options here except to wait and see how the situation evolved.
 At the same time, I knew I had to avoid showing them my fear because it would only aggravate them further.
 I had some problems with that, though.
 Right now, my position was so horribly disadvantageous that staying calm cost me enormous amounts of energy.